muggezifter/toolbox/README.md

 ### Usage ###

-php toolbox csv:show filename.csv [--options]: Print the contents of filename.csv to the console in tabular from
+php toolbox csv:table filename.csv [--options]: Print the contents of filename.csv to the console as a table

 options:

 * --headers: first row has column headers

+* --separator=[separator]: use this separator (use *p* or *pipe* for |)

+* --debug: show debug information

+php toolbox csv:json filename.csv [--options]: Print the contents of filename.csv to the console as JSON

+options:

 * --separator=[separator]: use this separator (use *p* or *pipe* for |)